ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 The values they hold while serving

-The way in which therapists interact in their personal lives (outside of therapy) may also be reflected in the specific ways in which they behave and interact with their clients during therapy (i.e., therapeutic modes).
+The way in which therapists interact in their personal lives (outside of therapy) may also be reflected in the specific ways in which they behave and interact with their clients during therapy.
 Chapter three noted that therapeutic communication is optimal when therapists draw on a variety of modes consciously and flexibly.
 This has several implications.
 First, therapists should develop an awareness of their natural modes (i.e., the ones that flow from their interpersonal behavior in their daily personal lives).
 Second, they should develop the self-discipline to use these modes in response to client needs rather than in response to their own internal comfort levels.
-Third, therapists should be aware of the limits of the modes they use and, in some instances, develop the capacity to use modes beyond those that come naturally.
+Third, therapists should be aware of the limits of the modes they use and, in some instances, develop the capacity to use modes beyond those that come naturally (Fig. four point two).

 ## The Six Therapeutic Modes

-practice are presented.

-## Collaborating

-Encouraging

 The idea that a therapist merely needs to select the correct mode to produce a desirable outcome carries an

+## Eighty-four Part One Theoretical Foundations and Guidelines for Practice

-The same mode applied to similar situations may produce two opposing reactions in two different clients.
+the same mode applied to similar situations may produce two opposing reactions in two different clients.
 A client's reactions are less a function of the mode choice and more a function of the interpersonal characteristics and immediate needs of the client.
 The case example at the beginning of this chapter illustrates this point with respect to the instructing mode.
 When Kamisha explained why she was asking Margarita questions about her daily occupations and roles, Margarita's daughter reacted negatively, whereas Margarita appeared to accept the explanation as being valid.
 It is important to keep in mind that modes are perceived, relativistic, and subjective.
 As such, they are best interpreted through the mind's eye of the client.
 Rather than the mode itself, the client's interpretation and experience of the mode is what determines which mode is most desirable at any given time.

 Carrying this point a step further, it is even possible that the same mode applied to similar situations may produce vastly different reactions in the same client.
 For example, when Rigel used the instructing mode to educate Mr. Johnson about the assessment he was using, Mr. Johnson's nonverbal cues revealed that he was not interested.
 However, when Rigel used the same mode to explain the concept of brain plasticity as justification for why his early engagement in therapy is likely to facilitate functional improvement, Mr. Johnson's body language became more positive.
 Ultimately, he invites Rigel to return to work with him on the following day.